 Also, keep in mind the sun is more severe in summer and spring, if you're living near the equator and when you're at high altitudes.
 The sun is like many other aspects of nature: It can be beautiful and inspiring, but we should guard ourselves against its ill effects.

-For more information about keeping your skin safe and healthy, check out the links on the next page.
+For more information about keeping your skin safe and healthy, check out the links below.